enricop89/multiparty-video-react-native/README.md

 # Multiparty Video

-This sample application shows how to connect to an OpenTok session, publish a stream, and subscribe to multiple streams for both iOS and Android using the OpenTok React Native API.
+This sample application shows how to build a Video Conference application using `opentok-react-native` library.

+Check out the blog post for a complete guide:

 ## Configure